lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ### Binning assemblies from non-metagenomic data is feasible with extragenous binning signals
 Provided with thoroughly filtered metagenome assemblies, the binning process becomes feasible even if the assembly lacks a metagenomic study design.
 Typically, binning would depend highly on the depth of contigs in one sequencing library and on k-mer profiles of  contigs.
-Here, we employed a manual method adding extragenous binning signals from the one metagenomic study done on this genus, the seminal paper on the _T. azollae_ genome, and contig taxonomy determined by CAT.
+Here, we employed a manual method adding extragenous binning signals from the one metagenomic study done on this genus, the seminal paper on the _N. azollae_ genome, and contig taxonomy determined by CAT.
 No automated binning algorith can implement these binningsignals while also accounting for the nuances required in interpreting them, hence automated binning algorithms will likely produce false MAGs.
 Using Anvi'o, it is possible to visualise aforementioned extragenous binning signals and bin contigs manually whilst accounting for the nature of different binning signals appropriately.
 Within Anvi'o, all metadata was plotted for every biological sample as in Fig. 6.